Choose Application

 As part of our effort to support the neuroengineering community, the IEEE Brain Neuroethics Subcommittee is developing a neuroethical framework for evaluating the ethical, legal, social, and cultural issues that may arise with the deployment of such neurotechnologies.

-IEEE Brain is in the process of developing documentation that supports this framework by providing examples of existing neurotechnologies and exploring the ethical, legal, social, and cultural issues generated by a particular neurotechnology when used in specific contexts.
-Below is a general introduction of the overall efforts and information on each of the working groups.
+IEEE Brain is in the process of developing documentation that supports this framework by providing examples of existing neurotechnologies and exploring the ethical, legal, social, and cultural issues (ELSCI) generated by a particular neurotechnology when used in specific contexts (medical, wellness, work and employment, legal, education, entertainment, marketing, sports and competition).
+Please see the General Introduction (link below) for more information on the overall effort.
+Links to information on each of the applications are also provided here.

 If you are interested in volunteering in one of these Working Groups to help advance the work, please complete this FORM and we will contact you.